UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 (See `lp_curses_mod.md`)

-NOTE: See `_enemy_spritesheet.png`
-`C:\_BUSINESS\LOOTPLOT\asset_packs\tiny-creatures`

-CURSE: Orca: On Pulse: Destroys a random FLOATY item.
-CURSE: Skeleton-cat: On Pulse: 10% chance to clone itself.
-Steal 50 points (KNIGHT)
-CURSE: Mushroom-wizard: 50% chance to spawn a Tentacle on a random empty-slot
-CURSE: Tentacle: -50 points
-CURSE: Cube slime: On Pulse: 30% chance to make a random item STUCK
 CURSE: Medusa: On Pulse: Transforms a random empty-slot into stone
 CURSE: Leprechaun: If money is greater than $200, spawn a curse

-CURSE: Stone-hand: On the final level, spawn 3 random curses.

-CURSE: Dark-wizard: After X activations, spawn Y new curses (CAN BE CONFIGURED) (^^^^ this guy should spawn at the start of most runs) (we should avoid spawning TOO many curses at start, avoid overwhelm player.)
+CURSE: Stone-hand: After X activations, spawn Y new curses (CAN BE CONFIGURED) (^^^^ this guy should spawn at the start of most runs)

-DO THESE LATER: (They need to be spawned in a special position to work)
-CURSE: Cursed purple balloon: On Buy, 30% chance to make purchased item DOOMED-5
-CURSE: Cursed purple balloon: On Buy, 30% chance to make purchased item DOOMED-5
-CURSE: Goblin glasses: When an item is purchased, steal $1 (QUEEN-3)
+CURSE: Trophy Guardian: On the final level, spawn 3 random curses.
+(^^^ this guy too)
+(we should avoid spawning TOO many curses at start, avoid overwhelm player.)